What Are the Symptoms of Mold Sickness?

 Step 1: Eliminate the Mold

 The first thing is to remove the source of the mold.
-It might sound obvious, but mold can lie hidden, underneath baths or shower floors, in pipe boxes, or behind walls.
+It might sound obvious, but mold can lie hidden underneath baths or shower floors, in pipe boxes, or behind walls.
+If the infestation is not visible, then contact a professional who can track down and treat the growth and spores that are making you unwell.

-Step2: Clean the Infestation
+Step 2: Clean the Infestation

-Spores can travel through your home and could be present in other rooms, even if it is not visible.
+Avoid contact with moldy items or surfaces until you or a professional thoroughly clean them.
+Don’t go to damp locations and rooms like basements.
+Spores can travel through your home and be present in other rooms, even if it is not visible.
 Clean surfaces with an anti-mold cleaner, but always ensure you wear a mask and dispose of or wash cleaning cloths thoroughly and safely.

-Step 3: Prevent Spores Spreading
+Step 3: Prevent Spores from Spreading

 Step 4: Circulate Air